yshavit/llm-notes/book/03-The-LLM/02-input-to-vectors.md

 ## Tokenization

 We start with the input text, which we parse into tokens.
-This doesn't involve any AI: it's basically just {keyboard}`a` → `<1>`, {keyboard}`aardvark` → `<2>`, etc.
+This doesn't involve any AI: it's basically just "a" → {keyboard}`<1>`, "aardvark" → {keyboard}`<2>`, etc.

-I actually won't cover the tokenization algorithm itself, because it's not really an ML/AI topic.
-Suffice it to say that the most common form of tokenization is byte pair encoding (BPE), which basically looks for words, sub-words (like the "de" in "demystify"), and punctuation.
-You can read about it [on Wikipedia][bpe], but since it's not really an AI concept (it was originally invented for compression!), it's not particularly interesting for us.

-But basically, this is just turning something like "to be or not to be" into a stream of tokens: {keyboard}`to` {keyboard}`be` {keyboard}`or` {keyboard}`not` {keyboard}`to` {keyboard}`be`.

 (typical-tokenization)=
-Typical tokenization in LLMs doesn't just break sentences into words: it breaks words into common subcomponents.
-For example, "disinterest" might tokenize as {keyboard}`dis`+{keyboard}`interest`.
+I actually won't cover the tokenization algorithm itself, because it's not really an ML/AI topic (it was originally invented for compression!).
+Suffice it to say that the most common form of tokenization is byte pair encoding (BPE), which basically looks for words, common sub-words like the "de" in "demystify", and punctuation.
+You can read more about it [on Wikipedia][bpe] if you want.
 OpenAI has a page that lets you see how text tokenizes: <https://platform.openai.com/tokenizer>.

+But basically, this is just turning something like "to be or not to be" into a stream of tokens: {keyboard}`to` {keyboard}`be` {keyboard}`or` {keyboard}`not` {keyboard}`to` {keyboard}`be`.

 ## Token embeddings